 IPL cancellation could cost Indian cricket half a billion dollars

-The world's richest Twenty20 tournament is staring at a first wipeout in its 12-year history after the original 29 March start date was postponed repeatedly.
+"We will only be able to figure out the exact revenue loss once we are sure of how many games we have lost."

-NEW DELHI, India - Scrapping the money-spinning Indian Premier League this year because of the coronavirus pandemic would cost more than half a billion dollars, but cutting players' pay was not yet being considered, a top official has told AFP.
+NEW DELHI - Scrapping the money-spinning Indian Premier League this year because of the coronavirus pandemic would cost more than half a billion dollars, but cutting players' pay was not yet being considered, a top official has told AFP.

 Cancellation of the IPL for 2020 would mean a huge financial hit.